 Two different initialization strategies have been evaluated.
-While restarting directly from the analysis may introduce some high-frequency high-frequency and spurious waves or instabilities in the system due to inconsistencies between the corrected fields and the model equations, it considers an initial state which is closer to observations.
-On the other hand, the nudging strategy provides a more conservative framework, in which the model dynamics are better respected but with the drawback that some of the correction achieved with the observations may be lost.
-In general Overall, both approaches show similar results leading to a reduction of the RMSD over the whole domain.
-The As in the case of the direct restart from the analysis, the use of the nudging strategy also leads to an improvement of the predictions of surface currents when adding assimilating HFR observations, compared to the simulation that only uses generic data sources.
-It is important to point out that, in our case, nudging is only applied towards the temperature, salinity and sea surface height fields, but not towards the velocity fields, to avoid model instabilities.
-Therefore, the assimilation of the surface currents enables to correct the density fields, which in turn improves the surface velocities due to the model initial adjustments.
+While restarting directly from the analysis may introduce some high-frequency and spurious waves or instabilities in the system due to inconsistencies between the corrected fields and the model equations, it considers an initial state that is closer to observations.
+On the other hand, the nudging strategy provides a more conservative framework in which the model dynamics are better respected but with the drawback that some of the correction achieved with the observations may be lost.
+Overall, both approaches show similar results leading to a reduction of the RMSD over the whole domain.
+As in the case of the direct restart from the analysis, the use of the "nudging" strategy also leads to an improvement of the predictions of surface currents when assimilating HFR observations compared to the simulation that only uses generic data sources.
+It is important to point out that, in our case, nudging is only applied towards the temperature, salinity, and sea surface height fields, but not towards the velocity fields, to avoid model instabilities.
+Therefore, the assimilation of the surface currents enables us to correct the density fields, which in turn improves the surface velocities due to the model initial adjustments.

-The nudging strategy limits the possible shocks and anomalous gradients that may be generated in the analysisand, so that the solution remains closer to the physical balances.
+The nudging strategy limits the possible shocks and anomalous gradients that may be generated in the analysis so that the solution remains closer to the physical balances.
 We found that it was not optimal for surface currents prediction when using HFR total velocities but a better choice for radial data.
-This is probably due to the fact that reconstructed total velocities are already smoothed out through a pre-processing step contrarily to the case of radial data, which are more noisy and then directly benefit from the smoothing effect of the nudging approach.
-The nudging strategy appears to be a good solution for operational purposes, when the occurrence occurrence of noisy data tends to be more frequent.
+This is probably due to the fact that reconstructed total velocities are already smoothed out through a pre-processing step contrarily to the case of radial data, which are more noisy and directly benefit from the smoothing effect of the nudging approach.
+The nudging strategy appears to be a good solution for operational purposes when the occurrence of noisy data tends to be more frequent.
 It may also be a good choice for systems depending on operational data sources for which HFR antennas, for instance, may not work during certain periods or satellite and Argo data may not be available on time.
-It could also be less sensitive to potential errors in data in cases where near real-time observations could have large be affected by significant errors.
+It could also be less sensitive to potential errors in data in cases where near real-time observations could be affected by significant errors.

-The observation error is considered equal was considered the same for total and radial currents in this study.
-It was the result of sensitivity tests after the evaluation on the effect of DA on both surface current corrections and vertical T-S profiles as represented by Argo floats, as explained in section 2.3, without considering any spatial variability.
-Some authors used different observation errors at a certain location spatially variable observation errors depending on whether it the area is covered by a single antenna or more than one (Vandenbulcke et al., 2017).
-Here we have considered the same error for all HFR radial observations independently of the antenna coverages, so as to also exploit the potential benefit of observations in areas covered by only one antenna, as discussed in Shulman and Paduan (2009); Stanev et al. (2015).
-In this sense, we believe that observations should not be considered less valuable depending on whether we have observations from other antennas at a certain location or not.
-However, the evaluation of the effect of penalizing observations with larger errors in areas covered by a single antenna or affected by Geometry dilution of precision (GDOP) effects is relevant and would need further research.
+The observation error was considered the same for total and radial currents in this study, as explained in Sect.
+2.3, without considering any spatial variability.
+Some authors used spatially variable observation errors depending on whether the area is covered by a single antenna or more than one (Vandenbulcke et al., 2017).
+Here we have considered the same error for all HFR radial observations so as to also exploit the potential benefit of observations in areas covered by only one antenna, as discussed in Shulman and Paduan (2009); Stanev et al. (2015).
+However, the evaluation of the effect of penalizing observations with larger errors in areas covered by a single antenna or affected by geometry dilution of precision (GDOP) effects is relevant and would need further research.
 The observation error should also ideally include correlated observation errors, even if our knowledge of these errors is still somehow limited.
 This is another interesting aspect that should be evaluated in future studies.

-485 5 Conclusions
+5 Conclusions